 - Tags – The tags for your video should include your targeted keywords plus additional keywords / phrases you think people would search to find your video.
 While these don’t have search value on Google, they do have value for searches on the YouTube network itself.

-Step 4 – Make it Public
+Video SEO Optimization Step 4: Make it Public

 In order for your video to be found in search, it has to be public.
 Be sure your video’s privacy settings are public so anyone can search for and view your video.
 If your video is set to unlisted (only those with a link can view it) or private (only YouTube users of your choice can view it), then the search optimization of your video will be useless as the video will not be submitted to search engines.

-Step 5 – Learn From Your Statistics
+Video SEO Optimization Step 5: Learn From Your Statistics

 While you may take the time to optimize your video for particular keywords, don’t be surprised if other keywords or phrases are driving traffic to it.
 To see your video’s statistics, go to your Video Manager, and, to the right of your video, click on the View Stats area.